-Getting Back to Senior Summer Fun in 2021
+Getting Back to Senior Summer Fun (2023 UPDATE)

-Summer 2021 is here, and we’re ready for it!
+Summer 2023 is coming fast, and we’re ready for it!
 With COVID-19 (mostly) in retreat, mask mandates lifting, and life looking more normal than it has in a long time, now’s the time to get out and get active!
+We decided to update the fun summer activities for seniors for 2023.

 Sixty-one percent of Americans gained weight during the pandemic.
 If you’re one of them, exercising more will not only help you shed those extra pounds, but also improve your mental and emotional health.